RDorville/EP1000/09_3DPrinting.md

 * The 3D printing process can be broken down as follows:
     * Creating a usable 3D design- Converting the design into a 3D representable file (.STL)
-    * Slicing the 3D representable file into layers- Converting the layers into instructions for the 3D printer (gcode)
+    * Slicing the 3D representable file into layers
+    * Converting the layers into instructions for the 3D printer (gcode)
     * The 3D printer creates the 3D object.
 * There are many types of 3D printers, the list below shows the more common types that you will encounter:
     * FFF (Fused Filament Fabrication) where a filament is heated/fused and deposited a layer at a time.